 HDD is typically used to cross utilities, streams, wetlands, and other physical obstructions/barriers that may be encountered.
-There are 23 HDD installations within Segment 8 (See Table 4-2 and Sheets C-301 through C-366 of Appendix C).
+There are 10 HDD installations within Segment 11 (see Table 4-2 and Sheets C-301 through C-323.2 of Appendix C).
 While not used at every encounter, the HDD method will help the Certificate Holders minimize impacts to physical barriers and ecologically sensitive sites and areas.
-All appropriate erosion and sediment controls described in Section 6.3.1 of this EM&CP, the SWPPP (Appendix G), ESCP (Appendix C), the Erosion Control Notes on sheet G-002 of the Plan & Profile Drawings (Appendix C), and the details shown on the Keyplan E&S Drawings (See C-400 to C-430 Appendix C) will be followed at each HDD

-Chapter 6 - Stormwater Pollution, Soil Erosion, and Sediment Control crossing.
-Additionally, an Inadvertent Release Contingency Plan has been developed to minimize any stormwater pollution that may occur during HDD operations and is included in Appendix J.
+All appropriate erosion and sediment controls described in Section 6.3.1 of this EM&CP, the SWPPP (Appendix G), ESCP (Appendix C), the Erosion Control Notes on Sheet G-002 of the Plan & Profile Drawings (Appendix C), and the details shown on the Keyplan E&S Drawings (See C-401 to C-427 Appendix C) will be followed at each HDD crossing.
+Additionally, an Inadvertent Release and Recovery Plan has been developed to minimize any stormwater pollution that may occur during HDD operations and is included in Appendix J.